Youtch/audience-tracking-solution-IonicFramework-and-worksheet/README.md

 # V.Exploit the CSV file with the worksheet
 ## When first importing
 1. Launch a dataset importing, then let's generate a CSV file
-2. Open STAU.XLSX (localized at the root folder), then select "Import a data source file" or copy-paste data by selecting each data format expected on columns (NB see more details on the file's first "comment").
+2. Open STAU-1.0.xlsx (localized at the root folder), then select "Import a data source file" or copy-paste data by selecting each data format expected on columns (NB see more details on the file's first "comment").
 3. Watching carefully the provided example sheets, create some new sheets or copy it to new sheets.
 Then adapt it according to your needs : change labels of columns, delete or create charts...
 4. Watching the provided example sheets, define data links between your sheet named "numerical table" and the "pivot table", and then do it between "pivot table" and your charts (on dashboard sheets).